 9. Stir and fry for a few seconds till the raw aroma of ginger goes away.

-10. Then add the bajra.
+10. Then add the rinsed coarse bajra.

-13. Pour 2 cups water.
+13. Pour in 2 cups of water.

 14. Season with salt as per taste.

 15. Cover and pressure cook for 6 to 7 minutes or for 4 to 5 whistles on medium heat.
+Turn off heat.

 17. Stir the semi cooked bajra mixture very well.
-The bajra grains will be half cooked.
+The bajra grains will be half-cooked.

 19. Add 2 cups water.